malaybasu/GMailinator/README.md

 # GMailinator

+Forked from jgavris/GMailinator to restore the function of "v" key to take over the function of "l" for moving messages.

+You need to compile from source.

 Adds Gmail-esque keyboard shorcuts to Mail.app.
 This is still very much a work in progress.
 Tested with Mail for OS X Sierra.